 As one of the most developed countries in the world, the Netherlands has one of the lowest unemployment rates and it continues to fall.
-The average unemployment rate for 2017 was only 4.9% - this means that roughly 438,000 out of a total workforce of 9,017,000 workers, were unemployed.
-In 2018 unemployment is expected to reach 3.9%.
+The average unemployment rate for 2019 is around 3.4% - this means that roughly 313,000 out of a total workforce of 9,246,000 workers, are currently unemployed.

 How does the low unemployment rate affect businesses in the Netherlands?
 First of all, the job market becomes candidate-driven and companies are competing more for talented candidates.
 As the labour market gets tighter, employers need to rethink their approach to attracting and retaining the right people.
 Companies have to provide higher wages, health and pension contributions and offer more permanent contracts amongst other benefits.
 Secondly, the current state of the labour market means that the hiring process should be shorter as your interviewees are likely to have several other opportunities that rival your own.
 So, if you want to have top candidates you need to speed up your process and act quickly on job applications.

 You also need to think outside the box with your job requirements and embrace new ways of identifying talent.
 Rather than searching for someone who ticks all the boxes, expand your search, focus more on abilities and general competencies and consider training candidates for technical skills required for the job.